Trip Date: July 2-5, 2011

 Way Points: Lower Tenmile Falls & Tenmile Creek & Tenmile Basin (trail hike & off-trail hike)

-Campsites: Tenmile Basin & Tenmile Creek Valley aka “Camp WTA”
+Campsites: Tenmile Basin & Tenmile Creek Valley at “Camp WTA”

 Sidetrip: South Black Tower Col & Fourth of July Basin (snow climb)